Hawker Tornado: Production

 In order to avoid upsetting the Hurricane lines, production was sub-contracted to Avro (another company in the Hawker group) in Manchester and Cunliffe-Owen Aircraft in Eastleigh, with orders for 1,760 and 200 respectively being placed in 1939.
-However, only one of these aircraft, from Avro, was ever built and flown, this being R7936.
+However, only one of these aircraft, from Avro, was ever built and flown, this being serial R7936.
 Shortly after its first flight at Woodford, on 29 August 1941, the Vulture programme was abandoned, followed closely by the cancellation of the Tornado order.
-At that time four aircraft were at various stages of production at the Avro plant at Yeadon, West Yorkshire.
+At that time four aircraft were at various stages of production at the Avro shadow factory at Yeadon aerodrome, near Leeds.

-Vulture engine

 The Vulture was effectively cancelled by Rolls-Royce in July 1941, partly due to the problems experienced in its use on the Avro Manchester, but mostly to free up resources for Merlin development and production.
 The Rolls-Royce Merlin was also starting to deliver the same power levels.
 However, the Vulture engine installation in the Tornado was relatively trouble free and the aircraft itself had fewer problems in flight than its Sabre-engined counterpart.

-The third prototype (HG641), the only other Tornado to fly, was flown on 23 October 1941, powered by a Bristol Centaurus CE.4S sleeve valve radial engine.
+In February 1942 a contract was issued to convert one Tornado prototype to the Centaurus sleeve valve radial engine.
+The third prototype (HG641), the only other Tornado to fly, was flown on 23 October 1941, powered by a Centaurus CE.4S.
 This Tornado was built from two incomplete production airframes (R7937 and R7938), was a testbed for a number of Centaurus engine/propeller combinations and was the progenitor of the Hawker Tempest II.